KenACollins/MLB-game-stats/README.md

 ### Cloud Hosting

 Try out the application!
-It is currently up and running on my website at URL http://www.kenacollins.com/disney.
+It is currently up and running on my website at URL https://www.kenacollins.com/disney.

-Note that the above URL points to an index.html file which loads the bundled bundle.js file that incorporates babel transpilation.
+Note that the above URL launches an index.html file with the bundled bundle.js file that incorporates babel transpilation.
 Therefore, theoretically any browser can be used.

 I tested the app in Firefox 67.0.4 (64-bit), Chrome 75.0.3770.100 (Official Build) (64-bit), and Microsoft Edge 42.17134.1.0.